bookofproofs/bookofproofs.github.io/_sources/history/19th-century/graves-john.md

 title: Graves, John T
 born: 1806
 died: 1870
-keywords: John Graves, quaternions, octonions, Grapher, calculus, optimization, NCTM lifetime award
+keywords: john t graves,graves
-description: Irish lawyer and mathematician John Graves inspired Hamilton's quaternions, discovered octonions, wrote and published Grapher, authored 30+ books, developed math programming, courses, and teaching approaches, and was honored with the NCTM Lifetime Award.
+description: John Graves was an Irish lawyer and mathematician who is credited with inspiring Hamilton to discover the quaternions and with personally discovering the octonions.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---